Subtitles and Transcript

 0:11 I'm the luckiest guy in the world.
 I got to see the last case of killer smallpox in the world.
 I was in India this past year, and I may have seen the last cases of polio in the world.
-There's nothing that makes you feel more -- the blessing and the honor of working in a program like that than to know that something that horrible no longer exists.
-So, I'm going to tell -- (Applause) -- so, I'm going to show you some dirty pictures.
-They are difficult to watch, but you should look at them with optimism because the horror of these pictures will be matched by the uplifting quality of knowing that they no longer exist.
+There's nothing that makes you feel more — the blessing and the honor of working in a program like that — than to know that something that horrible no longer exists.
+So I'm going to tell you — (Applause) so I'm going to show you some dirty pictures.
+They are difficult to watch, but you should look at them with optimism, because the horror of these pictures will be matched by the uplifting quality of knowing that they no longer exist.

 1:44 I wound up on every television show.
 Someone saw me on television; they called me up; and they asked me if I'd like to be in a movie and to play a young doctor for a bunch of rock and roll stars who were traveling in a bus ride from San Francisco to England.
 And I said, yes, I would do that, so I became the doctor in an absolutely awful movie called "Medicine Ball Caravan."
-Now, you know from the '60s, you're either on the bus or you're off the bus.
-I was on the bus.
-My wife and I, of 37 years, joined the bus.
-Our bus ride took us from San Francisco to London.
-We switched buses at the big pond.
-We then got on two more buses and we drove through Turkey and Iran, Afghanistan, over the Khyber Pass, into Pakistan, like every other young doctor.
+(Laughter) Now, you know from the '60s, you're either on the bus or you're off the bus; I was on the bus.
+My wife of 37 years and I joined the bus.
+Our bus ride took us from San Francisco to London, then we switched buses at the big pond.
+We then got on two more buses and we drove through Turkey and Iran, Afghanistan, over the Khyber Pass into Pakistan, like every other young doctor.
 This is us at the Khyber Pass, and that's our bus.
-We had some difficulty getting over the Khyber Pass, but we wound up in India.
+We had some difficulty getting over the Khyber Pass.
+But we wound up in India.
 And then, like everyone else in our generation, we went to live in a Himalayan monastery.

-2:46 This is just like a residency program, for those of you that are in medical school.
-And we studied with a wise man, a guru named Karoli Baba, who then told me to get rid of the dress, put on a three-piece suit, go join the United Nations as a diplomat and work for the World Health Organization.
-And he made an outrageous prediction that smallpox would be eradicated, and that this was God's gift to humanity because of the hard work of dedicated scientists.
-And that prediction came true, and this little girl is Rahima Banu, and she was the last case of killer smallpox in the world.
-And this document is the certificate that the global commission signed certifying the world to have eradicated the first disease in history.
+2:45 This is just like a residency program, for those of you that are in medical school.
+(Laughter) And we studied with a wise man, a guru named Karoli Baba, who then told me to get rid of the dress, put on a three-piece suit, go join the United Nations as a diplomat and work for the World Health Organization.
+And he made an outrageous prediction that smallpox would be eradicated, and that this was God's gift to humanity, because of the hard work of dedicated scientists.
+And that prediction came true.
+This little girl is Rahima Banu, and she was the last case of killer smallpox in the world.
+And this document is the certificate that the global commission signed, certifying the world to have eradicated the first disease in history.

 3:37 The key to eradicating smallpox was early detection, early response.
 I'm going to ask you to repeat that: early detection, early response.
 Can you say that?